ActionIQ/fm-sbt-s3-resolver2/README.md

 At AIQ, we wish to use SSO as our authentication method to s3 to pull/push artifacts.
 This is ONLY supported on AWS SDK 2.0 or higher

-Forked from this PR: https://github.com/tpunder/fm-sbt-s3-resolver/pulls
+Forked from this PR that updates to AWS SDK 2.0: https://github.com/tpunder/fm-sbt-s3-resolver/pulls

 NOTES
 - Will only work in us-east-1 due to a workaround